yiakwy-xpu-ml-framework-team/HPC-2025/2025-7/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang v0.4.8.md

 <br />

-We found P4D6 will be great start point to generate high goodput rate in client side, with 1024 batch size, 1K input / 256 output to generate 95 k toks/sec input throughput, 20 k toks/sec output throughput at maximum of 356 MB/sec transfer speed, and 10s TTFT, less than 30% of total latency.
+Though we didn't achieve deepseek performance under SLO, we found P4D6 and P3X3D4 output performs of P4D9 in goodput, with 1024 batch size, 1K input / 256 output to generate 95 k toks/sec input throughput, 20 k toks/sec output throughput at maximum of 356 MB/sec transfer speed, and 9~10s TTFT, less than 30% of total latency.

 <br />